stratedge/visa/README.md

      */
     public function boot()
     {
-        // Use the standard Passport error handling Visa::enablePassportErrorHandling();
+        // Do not use the standard Passport error handling Visa::disablePassportErrorHandling();
     }

     /**